The CCPA is a new set of regulations that details how and when a person in California can opt out of having their information collected and shared.

 How to adjust the placement of the Mediavine CCPA CMP:

 You can adjust the placement of your CCPA CMP by navigating to your Dashboard Settings area and opening the Privacy tab.
-Then, scroll down to the CCPA LOCATION area:
+Then, scroll down to CCPA Settings:

 CAUTION.
 DO NOT CHOOSE THE NONE/Publisher Inserted option unless you are inserting the link yourself.
 This would put you out of compliance with CCPA law, and the fines are substantial.